hlerner1/Toy-Ploy/README.txt

 Overview:
-All of the scripts located in `Assets/Scripts` were created by us and us alone.
+All of the scripts located in `Assets/Scripts` were created by us and us alone (the small exception to this is Guard and Looker which were made with help from https://www.red-gate.com/simple-talk/development/dotnet-development/creating-a-simple-ai-with-unity-and-c/ tutorial.
+We modified a significant portion of the logic within these files, but the base template came from the tutorial).
 We collected all main game assets together and placed them in `Assets/MainGameObjects`